Frequently Asked Questions

 - Does PDi offer SMART TVs that I can easily customize?

 Yes.
-Leveraging the Android-based OS since 2013, PDi delivers smart computing technology on PDi’s arm mounted medTAB sets, with the new GENiO web portal to customize your patient television, and the large screen A-Series Enhanced Entertainment televisions.
+Leveraging the Android-based OS since 2013, PDi delivers smart computing technology on PDi’s arm mounted medTAB sets, with the new GENiO web portal to customize your patient televisions.
+GENiO is also an option on the large screen A-Series Enhanced Entertainment Smart televisions.

 Out-of-the-box, medTAB arm-mounted systems offer patients more than just simple TV. medTAB includes expanded entertainment with built-in TV, games, and relaxation, NO internet required.
 Or Get Genius Smart with GENiO by PDi.
 GENiO is an optional cloud-based software tool that allows you to customize your patient engagement experience, affordably and easily.
 Engage patients with education videos, daily menus, send messages, patient surveys, and more.
 It's your choice!